 Businesses across the mobile industry and beyond support RCS because of its potential.
-Ultimately, the main reason RCS is growing in popularity is because of conversational evolution.
-Businesses adopting and supporting RCS see the list of ‘extras’ and imagine all the marketing possibilities those ‘extras’ represent.
+Ultimately, the main reason RCS is growing in popularity is because of the evolution of conversational marketing.
 Crucially, RCS claims to streamline the vast array of IM apps on the market.

 How to use RCS on your phone

 RCS relies on a cloud-based infrastructure that enables the exchange of messages between users.
 Unlike SMS, which is a peer-to-peer communication, RCS messages are transmitted through servers operated by mobile carriers or third-party RCS providers.
 This cloud-based architecture allows for improved multimedia capabilities and a more seamless user experience.

 To use RCS, your mobile carrier needs to support the protocol and have it integrated into their network.
 Many major carriers worldwide have adopted RCS, but it's essential to check if your carrier supports it.
 Additionally, your device must also be RCS compatible.
 Most modern smartphones are RCS-capable, but some older or entry-level devices may not support it.